ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/producttype_search.md

 `cp_to_product_type: false`

-Disabling this lowers indexer times but product data is not be indexed alongside Product Types.
+Disabling this lowers indexer times but product data is not indexed alongside Product Types.

 ## Template